-27. San Lorenzo River
+26. San Lorenzo River

 Kiddie rides overlook the very beginnings of Santa Cruz Beach concessions.
-The view from here looks across the site of Stephen Washburn's boating concession near the San Lorenzo River railroad bridge, described in 1875 as "the most beautiful little rowboats ever seen here."
+Across the river sits the location of Stephen Washburn's boating concession near the San Lorenzo River railroad bridge, described in 1875 as "the most beautiful little rowboats ever seen here."
 Washburn's Moonlight Boating cruises were very popular in the 1890s, and his hand-built wooden boats were admired by all.